 Rex Vicat Cole 1870-1940; Lived at Brinkwells in Bedham Lane in early 1900s.
 Edward Elgar the composer, rented Brinkwells from Rex Vicat Cole.
 They both used the studio (thought to have been moved later to become The Studio in Wakestone Lane, Bedham).
 Rex Vicat Cole made many studies of trees, as well as paintings of local scenes.
 He founded a School of Painting with colleague Byam Shaw and ran Art courses at the Old Rectory Fittleworth.

 George Constable 1792-1878; Arundel brewer and artist friend of John Constable, who stayed with him.
-He was mainly a landscape painter and has work at the Tate Gallery – as well as in The Swan Inn.
+He was mainly a landscape painter and has work at the Tate Gallery – and a possible ‘G Constable’ painting in the Swan.
+There is some debate about whether the ‘G Constable’ is George or Golding Constable and another painting signed G S Constable may be Guy Sefton Constable – a regular visitor to the Swan, as seen in the 1904-1911 Visitors Book.

 John Constable RA 1776-1837; Major landscape painter, he was born in Suffolk but moved to London and travelled around the country, living at one point in Brighton and produced many pieces of work while he was in the Petworth area.
 Constable painted a delicate watercolour of Fittleworth Mill, and sketched a number of locations in the village; mainly around the river Rother, on Hesworth Common and around St Mary’s church.
 (Another John Constable artist and family is mentioned in the Sambourne diaries, fifty years later, visiting The Grange).
 Constable collected local coloured sands in bottles and asked his friend George Constable to collect samples to send him.
 His Fittleworth sketchbooks are at the Victoria and Albert Museum.